loki9919/DocuBot/README.md

 ## Dependencies and Installation
 ----------------------------
-To install the ALXGPT Chat App, please follow these steps:
+To install the DocuBot Chat App, please follow these steps:

 1. Clone the repository to your local machine:
    ```bash